SWIM SPEED SECRETS FREESTYLE Clinic choices and costs:

 NOTE: (this is not a learn-to-swim clinic; attendees should be able to complete at least 100 meters of freestyle swimming without stopping)

-Swim Speed Secrets clinics begin with a 2-hour seminar during which the mechanics and science of swimming are explained in an easy to understand manner.
+Swim Speed Secrets clinics begin with a seminar during which the mechanics and science of swimming are explained in an easy to understand manner.
 Attendees will learn the “why” behind swim technique.
 The information provided answers many common questions swimmers have, and takes away confusion for those who may have heard conflicting advice.
 The seminar also explains the purpose & benefits of the drills athletes will do during the water session.
 There is plenty of time for questions and discussion as we review underwater videos and photographs of Olympic swimmers.

 Topics covered during the seminar and water sessions include: